scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 http.Handle("/profile", auth.Then(userProfileHandler))
 ```

-You can also use routing library lke `chi` where the request middlewares are defined at the router level.
+You can also use a routing library like `chi` where the request middlewares are defined at the router level.

 ## Closing Thoughts